atersolis/notes/aws/aws.md

 **RECOMMANDATION**: you should read AWS FAQ for RDS, VPC, EC2, NACLS vs. Security Groups, etc.

+## Regions/Availability zones/edge locations

 **MISSING PART ABOUT REGIONS/AVAILABILITY ZONE**

+**The availabilty zone name are different from one account to the other**.
+This allow AWS to redistribute the resources more evenly (naturally people tend to pick more ften az-1a than az-1b).

 ## IAM (Identity and Access Management)